Whiplash Injury Lawyer in Tampa, Florida

 Whiplash is a neck injury that results from a rapid, back-and-forth jolt to the head and neck, similar to the motion of a cracked whip.
 Whiplash is sometimes called a neck strain or neck sprain, although sprains and strains can also include other types of injuries.

-Whiplash injuries typically occur in motor vehicle accidents, especially rear-end collisions.
+Whiplash injuries typically occur in motor vehicle accidents in Tampa, especially rear-end collisions.
 However, whiplash may also be caused by sports or recreational accidents, slip and falls, or physical assault.

 Common Signs of Whiplash